-PULMONX CORPORATION Annual Meeting of Stockholders May 17, 2023 8:00 a.m.
+PULMONX CORPORATION Annual Meeting of Stockholders May 16, 2024 at 8:00 a.m.
 Pacific Time This proxy is solicited on behalf of the Board of Directors of Pulmonx Corporation

-The undersigned hereby appoint David Lehman and Derrick Sung, or either of them, as proxies, each with the power to appoint his/her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Pulmonx Corporation that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders held May 2023, beginning 8:00 Pacific to be on 17, at a.m.
-Time, at www.virtualshareholdermeeting.com/LUNG2023, and in their discretion, upon any business that may properly come before the meeting or any adjournment or postponement of the meeting, in accordance with their best judgment.
+The undersigned hereby appoint(s) David Lehman and John McKune, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Pulmonx Corporation that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held on May 16, 2024, beginning at 8:00 a.m.
+Pacific Time, at www.virtualshareholdermeeting.com/LUNG2024, and in their discretion, upon any business that may properly come before the meeting or any adjournment or postponement of the meeting, in accordance with their best judgment.